Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Find elements that are semantically similar to a given element using NLP scoring (Jaccard similarity and Shannon entropy).'
-It specifies the verb ('find'), resource ('elements'), and method ('NLP scoring'), though it doesn't explicitly distinguish from sibling tools like 'search_all' or 'search_collection' which might have overlapping functionality.
+It specifies the verb ('find'), resource ('elements'), and methodology ('NLP scoring'), but does not explicitly differentiate from sibling tools like 'search_all' or 'search_collection' that might also find elements.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.